 1) Have a plan.
-Which foods are you truly longing for this year?
-This includes munchibles, main entrees and desserts.
+Which foods are you truly longing for?
+This includes snacks, main entrees and desserts.
 Make sure those will be the ones on your plate.
 Which foods can you take a pass on?
-Remind yourself that we live in America where there are 24 hour food stores.
-There is no shortage of food to eat.
-And if your mind kicks up “But this is homemade and I won’t be able to get it again until next year, and Granny, who makes it may not be around then…” take a SERVING SIZE of it home with you.
+Remind yourself that there is no shortage of food to eat.
+And if your mind kicks up “Yes, but this is homemade and I won’t be able to get it again until next year, and Granny, who sent it may not be around then…” take a SERVING SIZE of it home with you.
 Problem solved.

-2) Stay conscious.
-Once you arrive, remind yourself of your plan.
+2) Stay conscious and mindful.
+Remind yourself of your plan.
 If you didn’t plan to munch endlessly, don’t!
 Keep reminding yourself of what your food plan is throughout the afternoon or evening.
 Yes, this means having lots of inner conversations.
 Try to stay connected to yourself and your goals in this way.
 Remember how good it feels when you stick to your goals.

 4) Stick to one plate.
 Your stomach is the size of your fist.
 One level plate, and I don’t mean a jumbo, will satisfy your natural hunger.
 DO NOT GO BACK FOR SECONDS, unless you feel true physical hunger.
 Pay attention to your fullness signals.
 Be sure to add lots of nutrient-dense green veggies onto your plate–this will help fill you up and curb wayward cravings.

 5) Stick to three bites of rich desserts.
 When you have just a few bites of a rich dessert, you get all of the mouth pleasure and little of the body imbalance caused by all the sugar, fat and salt.
 This way, you can still eye a delicious dessert, stick to a total of three bites and feel proud of yourself.